kevin-huff/youtube-queue2/README.md

-# TwitchQueue - Multi-Channel YouTube Queue Bot
+# FREE* Mediashare – Multi-Channel YouTube Queue Bot

-A Twitch bot that manages YouTube video queues for multiple streamers.
-Each streamer gets their own isolated queue with real-time updates and channel-specific settings.
+Brought to you by KevNetCloud in collaboration with ChatGPT.
+FREE* Mediashare manages YouTube video queues for multiple streamers—asterisk and all—giving every channel its own isolated queue with real-time updates and channel-specific settings.

 ## Features